5 Best Commodity ETFs to Buy Now

 - Expenses: 0.25%

-Though not the largest gold-backed ETF on Wall Street – that crown belongs to the SPDR Gold Shares ETF (GLD) – this fund from iShares is still among the most liquid and cost-effective ways to gain exposure to the precious metal.
+Though not the largest gold ETF on Wall Street – that crown belongs to the SPDR Gold Shares (GLD) – this fund from iShares is still among the most liquid and cost-effective ways to gain exposure to the precious metal.

 In fact, iShares Gold Trust (IAU) shares all the same benefits of its larger competitor by being 100% linked to gold bullion prices without requiring the costly insurance or storage that comes from owning physical gold bars.
 This notable difference means IAU undercuts GLD significantly on expenses.

-With gold prices soaring, this fund has tacked on an impressive gain of roughly 40% year to date to top even the brisk performance of the S&P 500 Index of large-cap stocks.
-There are a host of reasons for this, from geopolitical uncertainty to changing central bank policies that could weaken the dollar or potentially spark inflation in the months ahead.
+With gold prices soaring, this fund has tacked on an impressive gain of more than 40% in the past 12 months to top even the brisk performance of the S&P 500 Index of large-cap stocks.
+There are a host of reasons for this, from geopolitical uncertainty to changing policies that could weaken the dollar or potentially boost inflation in the months ahead.

 Together, it has made a compelling case for investment in gold.
-And if you want to play the commodity directly instead of gold mining stocks, IAU is one of the best options out there right now.
+And if you want to play the precious metal directly instead of gold mining stocks, IAU is one of the best commodity ETFs to do that.

 - Expenses: 1.04%

-It's not as flashy as precious metals like gold and silver, but copper prices have been glittering just as bright lately.
-For instance, copper futures pricing hit its highest-ever level on May 20 and remains around multi-year highs.
+It's not as flashy as its precious metals peers gold and silver, but copper prices have been glittering just as bright lately.
+For instance, copper futures pricing hit a nine-month high in February and remains around multi-year highs.

 This strategy is a bit complex, and it drives up costs as a result.
 But investors are hard-pressed to find a better commodity ETF to play copper than CPER.